 Before 2008 it was required of certain patients to take antibiotics before dental treatment.
+It was thought that dental treatment would cause endocarditits.
 This was to help protect them from a rare but very serious infection of the heart lining called Infective Endocarditis.
 Before invasive treatments that might leak harmful bacteria which can travel to the heart, antibiotics were prescribed for people at risk of developing the life threatening heart infection.
 Forty percent of cases of Infective Endocarditis are caused by bacteria from the mouth.
 In today’s blog we discuss new research regarding endocarditis and dental treatment.

 What is Endocarditis?